idleberg/generator-atom-package-webpack/README.md

 ## Description

 A [Yeoman](http://yeoman.io/authoring/user-interactions.html) generator for Atom packages written in JavaScript and compiled using Webpack.
 This is meant as an experiment, hoping to [reduce activation time](https://discuss.atom.io/t/package-activatetime/56808/14) of the package.
+Based on configuration setup by [@jneuendorf](https://github.com/jneuendorf/).

 **Features**